Hillside Strangler: Evelyn Jane King

-On November 23, 1977, the badly decomposed body of 28-year-old Evelyn Jane King, an aspiring actress who had gone missing on November 9, was discovered in bushes near the Los Feliz Boulevard off-ramp of the Golden State Freeway.
+At about 8:40 p.m. on November 23, 1977, the badly decomposed body of 28-year-old Evelyn Jane King was discovered in bushes near the Los Feliz Boulevard westbound off-ramp of the Golden State Freeway.
+King had gone missing on November 9.
 The severity of decomposition prevented determination as to whether she had been raped or tortured, but she had been strangled like the others.
-In response, authorities created a task force — initially composed of 30 officers from the LAPD, the Sheriff's Department and the Glendale Police Department — to catch the predator now dubbed the "Hillside Strangler".